 - Sprinkle the pepper, oregano, and garlic powder on the roast.
 Add the onions and bay leaves.
 Pour over the coffee, Worcestershire sauce, and soy sauce.

-- Cover and cook on LOW for 9 hours without opening the lid during the cooking time.
+- Cover and cook on LOW for 9 hours or HIGH for 6-7 hours without opening the lid during the cooking time.

 - Remove meat and place on a plate and cover with foil.